 How is Seyðisfjörður?

 Seyðisfjörður is not a big town – but it is a great town!
 And despite its size, it has an indoor swimming pool, a cafe, a supermarket, a bar, a hospital, art residencies and galleries, a golf course, skiing possibilities, a cinema and much more.

 There are a few ways to get to Seyðisfjörður from abroad.
 One option is to take Norröna, the Smyril Line ferry.
 It sails weekly to Seyðisfjörður from Hirtshals in Denmark, stopping in the Faroe Islands.
 Another option is flying to Keflavík Airport and either driving for 8–10 hours or flying to Egilsstaðir (a twenty minute drive from Seyðisfjörður).

 Who can apply

-Each programme fits 18 participants plus internal and external lecturers, workshop leaders and programme
+Each ART program fits 18 participants plus internal and external lecturers, workshop leaders and program directors.